-We chose the name Chāmpo to signify our respect of the culture that inspired our beginnings... though, rest assured, our story has never been one of looking back.
+We chose the name Chāmpo to signify the esteem in which we rightfully hold the culture that inspired our beginnings... though, rest assured, our story has never been one of looking back.
 Quite the opposite.
-We embraced everything that modern trichology and formulation science had to offer, creating powerful blends that precisely treat and restore hair to its natural best.
+Along with the team at our formulations partner here in the UK, we embraced everything that modern trichology and formulation science had to offer, creating powerful blends that precisely treat and restore hair to its natural best.
 We also enlisted the help of a very progressive design team, with whom we created our branding, photography and bespoke haircare packaging (more on these here).

 We didn’t start off as haircare experts.
 Our approach may therefore seem unconventional.
 Yet this, along with our unswerving attention to detail and contemporary British style, hopefully suggests that we’re here to deliver something a little richer, more insightful and out of the ordinary.
 Welcome to Chāmpo.